 - Convert scanned PDFs using OCR.
 Scanned PDFs containing image-based text must be converted using Optical Character Recognition (OCR) technology to make text searchable, selectable, and readable by screen readers.

 - Add missing tags, alt text, and bookmarks.
-Untagged PDFs require proper semantic markup to create logical document structure.
+Untagged PDFs require proper semantic markup to create a logical document structure.
 You need to add descriptive alternative text for all images, charts, and graphics that convey meaningful information, as well as create bookmarks from headings to provide navigation shortcuts for users with disabilities

 - Reorder content for logical reading.
 Many PDFs have incorrect reading order due to complex layouts or multi-column designs.
 To ensure content flows logically when processed by assistive technology, adjust your tag structure and use proper headings.
 If possible, you can also add a table of contents.